micycle1/PText/README.md

 - `textWidth()` includes glyph whitespace (aka padding; ideally we want to ignore this for the first and last characters)

 `textAscent() + textDescent()` therefore measures the **maximum height** of a string in a given font and font size, and not the height of a specific string.
 In other words, if your text doesn't include both 'd' and 'p' characters, then using these methods to determine text height will overestimate the result.

+# TODO

+- [x] Scale whitespace (to increase/decrease spacing between letters, independent of font size)
+- [x] Display dimension labels (such as ascent & descent) in debug mode
+- [x] String ascent: return the max ascent of the string's **current** characters
+- [x] String descent: return the max descent of the string's **current** characters
+- [ ] Allow multiple fonts within one PText at once?
+- [ ] Support multiple lines / blocks of text